Stef-00012/ags-desktop-shell/README.md

 - [`AstalWp`](https://aylur.github.io/astal/guide/libraries/wireplumber#installation)

 ### How to run

+> [!IMPORTANT]
+> You must be on Linux with Wayland & have the layer shell protocol enabled.

 1. Clone this repository and move its contents to `~/.config/ags`
 2. Install all the [required libraries](#required-libraries)